Eighteen years after The Godfather portrayed a Mafia ethos based on family ties and a code of honor, GoodFellas came along to show the flip side.

 Henry and the gang mature into some damned talented criminals.
 They reach their apex with the $5 million theft of cash and jewels stored in a vault at JFK Airport.
 The plot is based on the real December 1978 Lufthansa Airlines heist, the largest robbery ever committed on American soil at the time.

 Of course, these being crooks, they eventually turn on each other.
 Rather than pay off the guys who actually stole the loot, Jimmy Conway whacks them (to the piano coda of “Layla”).
 “When they found Carbone in the meat truck,” Henry notes, “he was frozen so stiff it took them two days to thaw him out for the autopsy.”

-Henry’s only regret in the end is that the high life is over for him.
+Henry’s only regret, in the end, is that the high life is over for him.
 GoodFellas closes with a shot of him walking out of a small suburban tract house in his bathrobe and leaning down to pick up a newspaper.
-In the purgatory where the government has relocated him, spaghetti and marinara sauce are replaced by egg noodles and ketchup.
+In the purgatory where the government has relocated him, spaghetti and marinara sauce is replaced by egg noodles and ketchup.
 “I’m an average nobody,” he complains.
 “I get to live the rest of my life like a schnook.”